 Around the globe, coaxial cables are used to transmit a wide frequency spectrum.
-Consumers of coaxial cables use them to establish cable tv or internet connection, to assemble a surveillance camera or CCTV camera connection and many other networking systems.
+Consumers of coaxial cables use them to establish cable tv or internet connection, to assemble a surveillance camera or CCTV camera connection, and many other networking systems.
 The heavily insulated and well-shielded design of the coaxial cable is credited for good quality signal transmission for a relatively shorter distance.
-For longer distance, coaxial cables are not an ideal candidate as they may experience interference and signal loss resulting in poor output.
+For longer distances, coaxial cables are not an ideal candidate as they may experience interference and signal loss resulting in poor output.

 The amount of resistance offered by cable to the flow of electric current is called impedance and it is measured in the units of Ohm

 Coaxial Cables are most frequently divided on the basis of their impedance.

 - 50 Ohm has its application in data and wireless communication i.e, two-way communication systems, RF & Microwave transmissions, data transmission, and M&C applications.

 - 75 Ohm is mostly used for video signal transmission.